abey79/vsketch/README.md

 ## Installing and Running the examples

+**Note**: A Python interpreter must be installed to use *vsketch*.
+Python 3.9 is recommanded.
+Python 3.7 and 3.8 are also compatible but *vsketch* is not yet compatible with Python 3.10.
+See *vpype*'s [installation instructions](https://vpype.readthedocs.io/en/latest/install.html) for more information and platform-specific details.

-The easiest way to get started is to obtain a local copy of *vsketch*'s repository and run the examples:
+The easiest way to get started is to obtain a local copy of *vsketch*'s repository and run the examples.

 ```bash
 $ git clone https://github.com/abey79/vsketch